nrwl/nx/docs/blog/2018-10-09-building-full-stack-applications-using-angular-cli-and-nx.md

 **In collaboration with the Angular team, we put together a tool called Angular Console — the UI for the Angular CLI.
 It’s a great way to use the Angular CLI and Nx, and to learn about advanced features and flags these powerful tools provide.**

-### Victor Savkin is a co-founder of Nrwl.
+_Victor Savkin is a co-founder of Nx.
 We help companies develop like Google since 2016.
-We provide consulting, engineering and tools.
+We provide consulting, engineering and tools._

 _If you liked this, follow_ [_@victorsavkin_](http://twitter.com/victorsavkin) _to read more about monorepos, Nx, Angular, and React._